Bulk-boundary decomposition of neural networks: Field Description of Bulk-Boundary Decomposition

+As we emphasized in our main text, the BBD framework reveals locality and approximate homogeneity.
 Given that locality is a foundational property in many field theories, the BBD provides a promising framework, as it makes the locality along the depth direction explicit.
 However, this notion of locality is difficult to extend to the width direction, since there is no well-defined concept of spatial distance between neurons residing within the same layer.
 In the continuum limit of a fully connected architecture, each neuron $z_i^{(m)}$ can be represented by a field $z(\mathbf{x})$, and Eq.~\eqref{eq:cov} becomes

 where the integral kernel $W(\mathbf{x},\mathbf{x}')$ couples different width coordinates, thereby rendering the system nonlocal in $\mathbf{x}$.